Trajectory-guided discharge stratification for heart failure using short-context electronic health record sequence modeling: Methods

 Fig.~\ref{fig:tasks_embeddings}b shows the embeddings of an example patient sequence.
-A patient sequence contains up to $v$ time-irregular visits.
-Each visit contains a varying number of clinical concepts (DX, VIT, LAB, MED, PRO).
-A single patient sequence is represented as an embedding vector $E^{1 \times C \times d_m}$, where the context length $C$ determines the maximal length of the right-sided sequence (look-back cutoff window) and $d_m$ the hidden size of the embedding vector (internal representation).
-Events earlier than the specified $C$ are discarded.
-The embeddings are an aggregation of the same-sized individual embeddings of the clinical concepts and token types to contextualize the events, demographic triplet (age, sex, body mass index), the passed time in weeks given a reference date, visit number to determine the respective hospitalization, visit segments to differentiate between two consecutive hospitalizations and absolute position within the sequence.
-Following previous works \cite{pang2021cehr, fallahpour2024ehrmamba}, tokenization uses standard special tokens like [CLS] and [PAD] to mark sequence boundaries, as well as visit-specific tokens [VS] and [VE] for encounter start and end, and the artificial time token [ATT] (e.g., [M2] for a two-month gap) to indicate temporal intervals between consecutive encounters.
+Each time-irregular visit contains a varying number and types of clinical concepts.
+The sequence length is determined by the context length $C$, hence, events that have occurred earlier might be discarded.
+The embeddings are an aggregation of the same-sized individual embeddings of the concepts and token types to contextualize the events, demographic triplet (age, sex, body mass index), passed time in weeks given a reference date, visit number of the respective hospitalizations, visit segments to differentiate between consecutive hospitalizations and absolute position within the sequence.
+Following previous works \cite{pang2021cehr, fallahpour2024ehrmamba}, the tokenization includes special tokens like [CLS] and [PAD] to mark sequence boundaries, visit-specific tokens [VS] and [VE] to signal start and end of hospitalizations, and the artificial time token [ATT] to indicate temporal gaps between consecutive hospitalizations (e.g., [M2] for a two-month gap).
 The register token [REG] can be interpreted as a storage for global information after each encounter \cite{darcet2023vision}.